mantidproject/mantid/Code/Mantid/docs/source/algorithms/ProjectMD-v1.rst

     outputMDDimensions(wsHisto)

     wsProjected1 = ProjectMD(wsHisto,ProjectDirection="Z")
-    print "\nAfter he workspace has been summed in the Z direction" outputMDDimensions(wsProjected1)
+    print "\nAfter the workspace has been summed in the Z direction" outputMDDimensions(wsProjected1)

     wsProjected2 = ProjectMD(wsProjected1,ProjectDirection="X")
-    print "\nAfter he workspace has been also been summed in the Z direction" outputMDDimensions(wsProjected2)
+    print "\nAfter the workspace has been also been summed in the X direction" outputMDDimensions(wsProjected2)

 .. testoutput:: ProjectMD